 - information about follow-up services, crisis shelters and other places to get help

-The staff working at the assault centre comprise a doctor, nurses and social workers.
-The staff have a duty of confidentiality and are therefore not allowed to share any information about you with others without your consent, except if there is a risk to life and health.
-Assault centres can offer an interpreter when necessary.
+Staff working at the assault centres include a doctor, nurses and social workers.
+The staff have a duty of confidentiality, which means that they can only disclose your personal information to third parties with your consent, or if there is an immediate risk of someone being harmed.
+Assault centres can provide an interpreter when necessary.

-Assault centres are linked to emergency clinics or hospitals and are a part of the public health service.
+Assault centres are associated with accident and emergency departments or hospitals and are a part of the public health service.
+Your general practitioner, health visitor or others can help you make contact.

-If it is difficult for you to reach your closest assault centre (e.g. because of extreme weather conditions or long distances), you can contact an emergency clinic.
-The emergency clinic will assist you.
-Some emergency clinics can also perform forensic examinations in order to secure evidence.
-Call 116 117 for information about your closest emergency clinic.
+If it is difficult for you to get to your closest assault centre (e.g. because of adverse weather conditions or long distances), you can contact an accident and emergency department.
+The accident and emergency department will assist you.
+Some accident and emergency departments can also perform forensic examinations to secure evidence.
+Call 116 117 for information about your closest accident and emergency department.